Vulturif/Leashware/README.md

 ## License

-Leashware is free to use as-is.
+Leashware is free to use as-is and will stay that way.
 It comes without warranty of any kind; you run it at your own risk.
 Please don't re-upload the exe elsewhere, link to this repo's releases instead.
 The source is not public.

+If the app has been good to you, a coffee is always appreciated: [ko-fi.com/vulturif](https://ko-fi.com/vulturif).

 Built with Qt / PySide6 (LGPL).
 Censoring is powered by [NudeNet](https://github.com/notAI-tech/NudeNet) and the [DeepGHS anime censor model](https://huggingface.co/deepghs/anime_censor_detection).
 Uploads are hosted by [catbox.moe](https://catbox.moe).